opendp/tumult-docs/public/analytics/dev/_sources/tutorials/privacy-id-basics.rst.txt

 We've seen that when using privacy IDs, we need to truncate the data to limit how much each privacy ID can contribute to the final statistic.
-There are two ways of doing so: using :class:`~tmlt.analytics.constraints.MaxRowsPerID`, or using :class:`~tmlt.analytics.constraints.MaxGroupsPerID` and :class:`~tmlt.analytics.constraints.MaxRowsPerGroupPerID`.
+There are two ways of doing so: using :class:`~tmlt.analytics.MaxRowsPerID`, or using :class:`~tmlt.analytics.MaxGroupsPerID` and :class:`~tmlt.analytics.MaxRowsPerGroupPerID`.

 .. image:: ../images/flow_chart_truncation.svg
    :alt: A flow chart showing three paths from "data with privacy IDs" to "compute statistic".
 The first path is "data with privacy IDs" to "truncate using MaxRowsPerID" to "compute statistic".
 The second and third paths are paired together.
 The second path is "data with privacy IDs" to "truncate using MaxGroupsPerID" to "truncate using MaxRowsPerGroupPerID" to "compute statistic".
 The third path is "data with privacy IDs" to "truncate using MaxRowsPerGroupPerID" to "truncate using MaxGroupsPerID" to "compute statistic".